 When Diane Met Ken

-In this three-hour special, Diane celebrates the mad, creative, eclectic and innovative work of Ken Campbell.
-Using interviews with Ken from the BBC Archive and performances of drama, poetry and comedy from throughout his career, Diane takes a look back at Ken’s wide-ranging influence and influences.
+Featuring interviews with Ken from the BBC archive, performances of drama, poetry, and comedy from throughout his career, and a look back at his wide-ranging influence and influences.

-Ken’s friends, family and colleagues, including the playwright Terry Johnson; the ventriloquist and comedian Nina Conti; the actor and comedian Neil Edmond; and Ken’s daughter, the actor, writer and director Daisy Campbell, all speak of the chaotic, important and life-changing role Ken played in their lives.
+Diane is joined by Ken’s friends, family and colleagues including the playwright Terry Johnson, the ventriloquist and comedian Nina Conti, the actor and comedian Neil Edmond, Ken's agent Maureen Vincent and his literary agent Nicki Stoddart and Ken’s daughter, the actor, writer and director Daisy Campbell who all speak of the chaotic, important and life-changing role Ken played in all their lives.

 Producer: Laura Grimshaw